 High altitude pulmonary edema (HAPE)

-A buildup of fluid in the lungs is known as high altitude pulmonary edema (HAPE).
+Fluid buildup in the lungs is known as high-altitude pulmonary edema (HAPE).

 HAPE symptoms include:

 - Cyanosis: a blue tinge to the skin or lips (cyanosis)